-To reduce your (spectroscopic and pointing) data with class one should use the observer2 or observer5 computer.
+To reduce your (spectroscopic and pointing) data with class one should use the observer3 or observer4 computer.
 Everyone with an account in the mpifr network can login to this computer with his/her account.
 It is connected to the /homes server.
 It is also connected to /homes/astro/gag, so your gildas package of choice should work.
 It is also possible to use a local version of class, which is used to write the spectroscopic and pointing data.
 To enable this, change to the bash shell by typing bash and source the init file:

+source /opt/EffelsbergPipeline/init\classwriter.sh

-source /opt/ClassWriter/EffelsbergPipeline/init_classwriter.sh afterward you can run class las90> file in "/Class/class_2010_10_20.100m" las90> find
+afterward you can run

+class

-The Data from the Class pipeline is stored in /Class on observer5 and after 15 minutes appears also in /daten/Class.To open the file with Class use
+The Data from the Class pipeline is stored in /daten/Class.
+To open the file with Class use las90> file in "/daten/Class/class\2010\10\20.100m" las90> find